flixpressllc/template-presets/README.md

 Possibly, a better solution during development --- because pushing to a repo for every small change is kind of against the best practices for Git --- would be using Dropbox.

 You'd simply right click the folder that houses your presets, and choose "Copy Dropbox link".
 Then use that location while you work.

+Of course, the best of both worlds would be to pull down a fork of this repo into a Dropbox folder so that you could both develop presets quickly, test them, then pull request them into this repo for inclusion on the main site.